Tips from Grandma’s Kitchen!

 There’s something about crunchy, homemade croutons that really elevate soups and salads.
 And they are incredibly easy to make.
 Let your biscuits get a little stale, and then cut them into bite-size cubes.
 Coat them with melted butter or olive oil; sprinkle them with salt and pepper and any seasoning of your choosing; and pop them in the oven until crispy.
 Top your next salad with Rosemary Biscuit Croutons.

-Whether you’ve got just a few stragglers or a whole batch of leftovers, crunchy stovetop croutons are always a smart choice.
+For example, whether you’ve got just a few stragglers or a whole batch of leftovers, crunchy stovetop croutons are always a smart choice.
 I’ve touted the praise of toasting stale loaves and even quick bread into bite-sized croutons, and I firmly believe leftover biscuits deserve the same kind of treatment.
-Use biscuit croutons to garnish salads and soups, or to give oatmeal and grain bowls a crunchy topping.
+You can also use biscuit croutons to garnish salads and soups, or to give oatmeal and grain bowls a crunchy topping.

 Another easy option for leftover biscuits is to make a crowd-pleasing trifle dessert.
 Layer the biscuits with fresh fruit, sweet cream, custard, and more for a mouthwatering dessert that comes together in minutes.
 We love this Strawberry-Sugar Biscuit Trifle for spring and summer.